Second Law of Thermodynamics, Sadi Carnot and the Steam Engine

 (Reference: “Entropy, Reversibility, Irreversibility And Thermodynamic Cycles” by D.Sands and J. Dunning-Davis)

-Of course the prospect that neither statistical nor any other phase space based arguments are required may be upsetting to some.
-Never forget that currently accepted second law is written in terms of the isothermal entropy change of an ensemble of particles of an isolated systems.
+Of course the prospect that neither statistical, nor probability, nor any other phase space based arguments are required, may be upsetting to some.
+Never forget that currently accepted second law is written in terms of the isothermal entropy change of an ensemble of particles within an isolated systems.
 Hence the second law as written in so many texts does not apply to any useful expanding system here on Earth simply because such systems do work onto their surroundings!
-Hence are never isolated!
+Hence are never isolated systems!

 One may also ask: If a system witnesses Earth's gravitational force then can it even be considered isolated?
 Perhaps we need to alter our understanding of isolated systems!
-Even if we do it does not change our reality although it mayb help some sleep at night.
+Even if we do it does not change our reality, even though it mayb help some sleep at night.

 However there is more to this.
 Consider how an engineer contemplates the second law?
 An engineer might say that: “the second law states that it is not possible to convert all of the heat (or thermal energy) into work in some continuous process.”
 If you heat a gaseous system, then energy must go into the heating of the gas.
 As I point out in my 2011 paper (3), kinetic theory tells us that you cannot use all this energy to do work.